-Many apprentices are due to take end-point assessment over the coming months.
-However, the fall-out from the coronavirus pandemic means a large number of these apprentices are taking their assessment remotely (often from home).
+Due to the ongoing fall-out from the coronavirus pandemic, many apprentices will be taking their end-point assessment remotely (often from home).
 This creates new and significant challenges for the apprentice – and for on-programme trainers keen to prepare apprentices appropriately.

 To help you tweak how you are preparing apprentices for EPA, SDN caught up with Tom Burton, Director of Apprenticeships, at NOCN a few months back to find out what the main differences are for apprentices undergoing remote assessment compared to standard EPA.